farazdagi/hrw-hash/README.md

 ## Motivation

-Given an iterator of nodes (`IntoIterator<Item = Node>`) the aim is to produce sorted list of references to these nodes (`Iterator<Item = &Node>`) for any given key.
+Given list of nodes (as `IntoIterator<Item = Node>`) the aim is to produce *sorted* list of references to these nodes (`Iterator<Item = &Node>`) for any given key.

-This list serves as priority-sorted list of destination nodes for the key.
+This sorted list serves as priority-based set of destination nodes for the key.
+With the first node being the primary replica, the second one being the secondary replica, and so on.

 Both weighted and non-weighted nodes are supported.